arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 ---
-title: Practical use of Ruby PStore
 created_at: 2020-04-28T20:00:00.000Z
 author: Paweł Pacana
 tags: ['ruby', 'nanoc']
 publish: true
 ---

+# Practical use of Ruby PStore

 Arkency blog has undergone several improvements over recent weeks.
 One of such changes was opening [the source of blog articles](https://github.com/arkency/posts).
 We've have concluded that having posts in the open would shorten the feedback loop and allow our readers to [collaborate](https://github.com/arkency/posts/pull/3#issuecomment-611449023) and make [the](https://github.com/arkency/posts/pull/1) [articles](https://github.com/arkency/posts/pull/2) [better](https://github.com/arkency/posts/pull/3) for all.